 Does taking berberine in pregnancy increase the chance of other pregnancy-related problems?

-Studies have not been done to see if berberine increases the chance for pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+Studies have not been done to see if berberine can increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).

 Berberine can change how bilirubin (a yellowish pigment that is made during the breakdown of red blood cells) binds to serum albumin (the main protein in blood plasma).
 This can cause a buildup of bilirubin in the brain, which can lead to brain damage and other issues.
 While information on this is very limited, one author suggests avoiding herbs and products that contain berberine during pregnancy.